fabfabBesnard/Parallel-Variant-Calling/README.md

 - `--reads` : + path/to/files.
 Full path to directory and name of reads in fastq.gz.
 Only one argument is accepted, so you should use a pattern to select several files.
 Symbolic links are accepted, so you can group symlinks to sequencing files of a cohort to analyze in a dedicated folder of your analysis.
 Example: "Sequence* _{1,2}.fastq" ( `{1,2}` for paired reads ).
 (Use quotes "" to ensure the correct interpretation of pattern)

-- `--annotationgff` : + path/to/file.
-Full path to file of annotation genome (.gff format)

 > Important note :
 >
-> For *Physcomitrium patens* and *Arabidopsis thaliana* only, you do not need to provide an annotation file as the data are incorporated in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff).
-Use the option `--annotationname` instead followed by the organism's name recognized by snpEff:
+> Some databaese are already included in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff) : _Arabidopsis thaliana_, _Physcomitrium patens_, _Caenorhabditis elegans_, _Caenorhabditis briggsae_, _Populus trichocarpa_, _Zea mays_, _Drosophila melanogaster_, _Saccharomyces cerevisiae_ and _Schizosaccharomyces_pombe_.
+For these species you do not need to provide an annotation file so use the option `--annotationname` instead followed by the organism's name recognized by snpEff:
 >
-> `--annotationname` : + name (string).
-Name of the organism  (either 'Physcomitrella_patens' or 'Arabidopsis_thaliana')
+- `--annotationname` : + name (string).
+Name of the organism (with a underscore instead of space) either Arabidopsis_thaliana, Physcomitrium_patens, Caenorhabditis_elegans, Caenorhabditis_briggsae, Populus_trichocarpa, Saccharomyces_cerevisiae, Zea_mays, Drosophila_melanogaster, Schizosaccharomyces_pombe

+> If your model organism is not allready included, you can provide a annotation file.
+Warning !
+It can be risky because annotation files can be not well formatted and not supported by the snpEff program.

+- `--annotationgff` : + path/to/file.
+Full path to file of annotation genome (.gff format)

-### optional parameters:
+### Optional parameters:

 - `--vqsr_file` : + path/to/file.
 You can provide a reference variant file (.vcf) in order to apply a variant recalibration score with [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612-Variant-Quality-Score-Recalibration-VQSR-).
 Note that this file must contain a lot of highly validated trusty variants to ensure a good performance of the classification algorithms.
 For exemple [Arabidopsis_thaliana]( https://1001genomes.org/data/GMI-MPI/releases/v3.1/).